-Students who have been academically dismissed and have not attended the University for a minimum of one semester (two terms) who wish to return to the University may apply through the Admissions Office.
+Students who have been academically dismissed and have not attended UBIS for a minimum of one semester (two terms) who wish to return to UBIS may apply through the Admissions Office.
 The Admissions Office will request that the student's record be reviewed by the Program Chair or designee.
-Approval by the Program Chair or designee is required for the student to re-enter the University.
+Approval by the Program Chair or designee is required for the student to re-enter UBIS.
 Approval will be based on the potential for the student to succeed academically.
-If the student is approved academically for re-entry, the Admissions Office will then request a financial review by the Bursar to ensure that all financial obligations to the University have been met.
-The student will re-enter the University on academic counseling and the policies on Satisfactory Academic Progress will apply.
+If the student is approved academically for re-entry, the Admissions Office will then request a financial review by the Bursar to ensure that all financial obligations to UBIS have been met.
+The student will re-enter UBIS on academic counseling and the policies on Satisfactory Academic Progress will apply.